AIM-Focus-Dev/IOS-Food-Detector-APP/README.md

 # Food Detector App🍔

 ## Overview
 The Food Detector App is an iOS application built using Swift and Core ML.
-It uses the device's camera to scan food items and then predicts the type of food using a pre-trained machine learning model with custom layers.
+It uses the device's camera to scan food items and then predicts the type of food using a pre-trained machine learning model with custom layers, model is 65% accurate.

 ## Features
 - Real-time food detection using the device's camera